ednolan/task/docs/P3552-task.md

 - The `get_allocator` query should provide the [coroutine's allocator](#allocator-support) whose type is determined based on the coroutine's context using `ex::allocator_of_t<C>`.
-    The allocator gets initialised when constructing the promise type.
+    The allocator gets initialized when constructing the promise type.
 - The `get_stop_token` query should provide a stop token from a stop source which is linked to the stop token obtained from the receiver's environment.
 The type of the stop source